next-book/dev-book/content/reading.md

 A written word is the choicest of relics.
 It is something at once more intimate with us and more universal than any other work of art.
 It is the work of art nearest to life itself.
-It may be translated into every language, and not only be read but actually breathed from all human lips;⁠—not be represented on canvas or in marble only, but be carved out of the breath of life itself.
+It may be translated into every language, and not only be read but actually breathed from all human lips;—not be represented on canvas or in marble only, but be carved out of the breath of life itself.
 The symbol of an ancient man’s thought becomes a modern man’s speech.
 Two thousand summers have imparted to the monuments of Grecian literature, as to her marbles, only a maturer golden and autumnal tint, for they have carried their own serene and celestial atmosphere into all lands to protect them against the corrosion of time.
 Books are the treasured wealth of the world and the fit inheritance of generations and nations.